wuoli/biohackathon2025-rhinovirus/README.md

 ## Project Recognition

-This project was independently conducted by a four-person team as part of the **UCLA INT Biohackathon 2025 — Team 4**.
+This project was independently conducted by a four-person team as part of the **In Transcription @UCLA's Biohackathon 2025 — Team 4**.

 The project was subsequently submitted to the **2025–2026 UCLA Library Prize for Undergraduate Research**, where it received **1st Place in Science, Engineering & Mathematics**.